-Connections for Independent Living offers a variety of services to provide access to accurate communication for the Deaf, Deaf-Blind, and Hard-of-Hearing community.
+Connections for Independent Living offers a variety of services to provide equitable access to accurate communication for the Deaf, Deaf-Blind, and Hard-of-Hearing community.

 To learn more about the ways we serve those who are Deaf or Hard-of-Hearing, please contact our office and ask to speak with our Interpreting Coordinator.